 (1) Serve as NASA's Remedy Coordination Official (RCO) responsible for timely and accurate coordination of all remedies both inside NASA and with outside entities concerning matters within AIP cognizance.

 (2) Advise the Suspension and Debarment Official (SDO) on all matters under the SDO's cognizance.

 (3) Establish and maintain communications with the NASA Office of Inspector General (OIG) in order to stay abreast of investigative developments in areas of AIP cognizance and to determine, implement, and verify appropriate contractual and administrative actions necessary to recover, when appropriate, NASA funds and to ensure acquisition integrity.

-(4) Ensure, while recognizing the OIG's responsibilities under the Inspector General Act and NPD 9800.1, the expeditious coordination of appropriate remedies with the OIG and the Department of Justice (DOJ).
+(4) Ensure, while recognizing the OIG's responsibilities under the Inspector General Act of 1978, 5 U.S.C.
+App 3 and NPD 9800.1, the expeditious coordination of appropriate remedies with the OIG and the Department of Justice (DOJ).
 Following coordination with DOJ and OIG officials as appropriate to the circumstances, contractual or administrative actions may be taken before final resolution of the criminal or civil issues.

 (5) Establish and maintain procedures for coordination of criminal, civil, contractual, and administrative remedies in areas under AIP cognizance that will facilitate effective communication and coordination between NASA, OIG, and DOJ.

 (6) Establish and maintain procedures to provide timely and adequate information to the SDO regarding suspension and debarment actions.
 Suspension and debarment recommendations should begin as soon as practicable to protect NASA's business interests.